-The Houston Endowment is a grantmaking foundation founded in 1937 by Jesse H. Jones and Mary Gibbs Jones as an extension of their personal philanthropy.
+The Houston Endowment was founded in 1937 by Jesse H. Jones and Mary Gibbs Jones as an extension of their personal philanthropy.
 The organization gives grants to organization throughout the greater Houston area.
 Today, the endowment gives approximately $80,000,000 each year to organizations including some left-wing immigration and environmental groups.

 Support of Left-Wing Immigration Policy